-Made-Up Asians: Yellowface During the Exclusion Era (contracted with University of Michigan Press).
+Made-Up Asians: Yellowface During the Exclusion Era (forthcoming, University of Michigan Press).

 Modern and Contemporary World Drama.
-Bloomsbury Methuen Drama (commissioned and contracted).
+Bloomsbury Methuen Drama (January, 2022).
 Editor.

 This comprehensive study of Hwang’s work follows his career both chronologically and thematically.
 The first chapter analyzes Hwang’s early plays, “Trilogy of Chinese America,” in which he explores issues of identity and cultural assimilation particular to Chinese Americans.
 Chapter two looks at four plays characterised as “Beyond Chinese America,” which examines Hwang’s less known plays.
 Chapter three focuses on M. Butterfly, which received the Tony Award for Best Play in 1988.
 In chapter four, Lee explores Hwang’s development as a playwright during the decade of the 1990s with a focus on identity politics and multiculturalism.
 Chapter five examines Hwang’s playwriting style in depth with a discussion of Hwang’s more recent plays such as Yellow Face and Chinglish.
 The sixth chapter features three essays written by leading scholars in Asian American theatre: Josephine Lee on Flower Drum Song, Dan Bacalzo on Golden Child, and Daphne Lei on Chinglish.
 The final section provides a comprehensive compilation of sources: a chronology, a bibliography of Hwang’s works, reviews and critical sources.